devops-ukr/help.md/docker.md

 Options | Description
 --------------- | -------------------------------------------------------
-`-f, --force`   | Do not prompt for confirmation before removing the mostrecent signer
+`-f, --force`   | Do not prompt for confirmation before removing the most recent signer